elvybean/module-test/README.md

 # module-test
-python repo I created to learn the basics of creating and importing my own local python packages
+python repository created to learn the basics of creating and importing local python packages